Nour61/Melani-Modpack/README.md

 ## Mod list

 The main attraction, behold my mighty list!
 Simply click on the name to directly download the latest version of the mod.
 Links are updated at least once a week.

+*The symbol ⚠️ means could cause issues in some specific use cases.
+I personally use them and deem them safe but not everyone plays the same.*

 ### Performance